 Each module has its own assessment plan, and some include written assignments, student form participation and online presentations.
 Students are also required to complete practical components, including webinars and supervised clinical elements.

-The Iconic Health Academy Bachelor of Homoeopathy is designed to be completed over 3 years; it is offered in a full time format, which is delivered over 18 months, and a part time format, which is delivered over 36 months.
+The Iconic Health Academy Advanced Diploma of Homoeopathy is designed to be completed over 3 years; it is offered in a full time format, which is delivered over 18 months, and a part time format, which is delivered over 36 months.

 To ensure currency of information, students are required to complete their studies within 6 years.

-The Bachelor of Homoeopathy is structured to include the following Modules, which may also contribute to other courses:
+The Advanced Diploma of Homoeopathy is structured to include the following Modules, which may also contribute to other courses:

 The full time course will be delivered online, two modules at a time.
-Two bridging courses are also included, Health Sciences, Foundations and Chemistry, Foundations, to set students up for success.
+Health Sciences, Foundations is included to set students up for success.
 You will be required to pass each pair of modules, before advancing to the next.
 Modules are delivered in the following pairs: